ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : A role performed by an entity (typically a device) whose Evidence must be appraised in order to infer the extent to which the Attester is considered trustworthy, such as when deciding whether it is authorized to perform some operation.

 Verifier:
-: A role that appraises the validity of Attestation Evidence about an Attester and produces Attestation Results to be used by a Relying Party.
+: A role that appraises the validity of Evidence about an Attester and produces Attestation Results to be used by a Relying Party.

 Relying Party:
 : A role that depends on the validity of information about an Attester, for purposes of reliably applying application specific actions.
 Compare /relying party/ in [RFC4949].

-Attestation Evidence:
+Evidence:
 : A Claims Set generated by an Attester to be appraised by a Verifier.
-Attestation Evidence may include configuration data, measurements, telemetry, or inferences.
+Evidence may include configuration data, measurements, telemetry, or inferences.

 Attestation Results:
 : The output generated by a Verifier, typically including information about an Attester, where the Verifier vouches for the validity of the results

 Reference Values:
-: A set of values against which values of Claims can be compared as part of applying an Appraisal Policy for Attestation Evidence.
+: A set of values against which values of Claims can be compared as part of applying an Appraisal Policy for Evidence.
 Reference Values are sometimes referred to in other documents as known-good values, golden measurements, or nominal values, although those terms typically assume comparison for equality, whereas here Reference Values might be more general and be used in any sort of comparison.

 # Top-Level Token Definition